FREQUENTLY ASKED QUESTIONS

 Yes.
 All applicants for private health insurance cover must be accepted by a private health insurer, regardless of their health status or age.
 However waiting periods may apply before benefits can be claimed.

-If you are a public patient you do not have the right to choose your consultant.
+No, however, as a public patient you do not have the right to choose your consultant.

 Private and semi-private hospital care in Ireland is provided for in private hospitals and also in public hospitals.
 If you opt for private care in either a public hospital or a private hospital, you or your insurer must pay for your treatment and accommodation.